 \subsection{Tournament minimum rank}

-Suppose $D$ is a tournament on $n$ vertices and $T$ is a transitive tournament on the same vertex set.
-Let $G_{D,T}$ be the (undirected) graph on the same vertex set as $D$ with edge $ij$ present if and only if the edge between vertices $i$ and $j$ has opposite orientations in $D$ and $T$.
+Let $D$ be a tournament on $n$ vertices and $T$ a transitive tournament on the same vertex set.
+Define $G_{D,T}$ to be the (undirected) graph on the same vertex set as $D$ with the edge $ij$ present if and only if the edge between vertices $i$ and $j$ has opposite orientations in $D$ and $T$.
 Clearly, a series of inversions that takes $D$ to $T$ corresponds exactly to a subgraph complementing system of $G_{D,T}$.

 Let $\mathcal{T}$ be the collection of all (labelled) $n$-vertex transitive tournaments and define Define the \emph{tournament minimum rank} of a tournament $D$, denoted $\tmr(D)$, as: